The best Oregon Coast Towns to visit

 Seaside’s beach can swallow you whole — transporting you to a parallel universe.
 Even at high tide, the vast sand… not just long but deep… seems to open up to another world.
 Plus, the whimsical promenade walk is hands down the best way to connect with a beach on the Oregon Coast in an accessible way — on a flat, paved surface that stretches 1.5 miles.

 Bandon is the best beach on the Southern end of the coast.
-Between May and September, look for Circles in the Sand — daily labyrinths etched into the beach.
+Look for Circles in the Sand between May and September — daily labyrinths etched into the beach.
 At low tide, people gather to walk the newly created art that will provide an inspiring meditation venue until the sea sweeps in to clean it up later in the day.

 What about the best scenery?